ece4180/ece4180.github.io/setup.md

 sudo mysql -u root -p
 ```

-In the mysql command line we can create the databaase and the table.
+In the mysql command line we can create the database and the table.
 ```
 CREATE DATABASE goniometer;
 USE goniometer;